apomalyn/bump-version-using-labels/README.md

 4. We synchronize the PR#1 with the main branch
     - The action start and update the version to 1.1.1

+## Supported type of files

+Here is the list of files the action is supporting.
+If you don't find yours please fill an issue!

+- Yaml (.yaml, .yml)
+- Json (.json)

 ## Example workflow

 Here is a minimal example: